As9xm/Rce-Groovy-OpenRemote/README.md

 - **Groovy Sandbox:** 4.2.2
 - **Nashorn:** 15.7

 Version is derived from Git tags at build time via the `axion-release` Gradle plugin.
-The dependency fingerprint above matches the latest available source as of 2025.

 ## Severity